Emergency Housing Services Team

 It was in 1967 that Vaughn, an Airforce brat, became an Amarillo citizen.
 He graduated from Palo Duro High in 1976.
 He attended Texas a & M University and the University of Michigan.
 He completed his degree in Mathematics at Eastern Michigan University.
 After serving in the Army for over 10 years Vaughn returned to Amarillo.
 He worked as a carpenter and surveyor.
 In his free time , Vaughn enjoys white water rafting, camping, repelling, and mountain biking.
 He is a value to the Safe house and always there to fix anything and willing to lend a helping hand.

-Adam is a Safe House PRN Advocate.
+Adam is a Housing Case Manager.
 He comes from Dumas, Texas where he was born and raised.
-Adam attended Amarillo College where he obtained his A.S. in Psychology.
-He then transferred to West Texas A&M University and received his Bachelor of Science in Criminal Justice.
+Adam attended West Texas A&M University where he obtained his Bachelor of Science in Criminal Justice.

 In Adam’s spare time, he loves playing tennis, going to the movies, traveling, and being with his friends and family.
 He loves to explore new places and meet new people.
-Adam has been with Family Support Services for a short time, but is excited for the opportunity to be a part of our agency and looks forward to continue to learn and be a change in the world.
+Adam has been with Family Support Services for a short time, but is excited for the opportunity to be a part of our agency and looks forward to continuing to learn and be a change in the world.

 “To save a life is to save all of humanity.”

-Jacob Gillette , also known as Jake (not from State Farm), was born in El Paso and grew up in Allen, Texas. he started college at Oklahoma Baptist University (OBU) then transferred to West Texas A& M University to finish his degree in Fine Arts with a minor in Sociology.
+Jacob Gillette was born in El Paso and grew up in Allen, Texas where football and baseball were life.
+He completed his undergrad at West Texas A& M University in Fine Arts with a minor in Sociology.
 Jake is currently working on his Master’s Degree in LPC Counseling at Colorado Christian University.
 Struggled all his life with learning difficulties, decided he had no time to mope, and worked harder.